TGDivy/TGDivy/README.md

 ## 💬🌞

-> I'm an optimist by choice not by stupidity. ~ Yanni
+> Self-knowledge is the beginning of self-correction. ~ Norman Vincent Peale

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )